 Taiwan, formerly known as Formosa, or "beautiful island," is situated just 100 miles across the Taiwan Straits from Mainland China.
 The island is relatively small but its mountains are extremely high, reaching nearly 13,000 feet at Yushan (Jade Mountain).
 They rise straight out of the sea on the east coast, while the west side of the island is a flat and fertile plain, now mostly developed agriculturally with rice paddies.
-The population is about 23 million, heavily urbanized, and falling due to emigration.
-It is the central mountains that contain all but one of Taiwan's 28 endemic birds, with another 56 subspecies also being endemic.
+The population is about 24 million, heavily urbanized, and falling due to emigration.
+It is the central mountains that contain all but one of Taiwan's 28 (Clements) or 32 (IOC-BirdLife) endemic birds, which have doubled in number recognized since becoming better known and studied.

-Taiwan, also known as the Republic of China, is still regarded by Mainland China as a renegade province.
+Taiwan, also known as the Republic of China, is still regarded by Mainland China as a renegade province, and the communists are threatening to invade, though most people here seem remarkably relaxed about it all.
 The country is not officially recognized by many states, which favor China instead because of its enormous political and economic influence.
-That said, Taiwan is a safe and friendly place to visit with some rewarding birding and gorgeous mountain scenery.
+That said, Taiwan is a safe and friendly place to visit, with some rewarding birding and gorgeous mountain scenery.
 Taroko Gorge and some of the central national parks are candidates for World Heritage listing if political squabbles can be sorted out.

-Tourism in Taiwan is developing well, but overseas visitors are still a bit of a novelty away from the cities.
+Tourism in Taiwan is still developing: overseas visitors are still a bit of a novelty away from the cities.
 The people are extremely friendly and helpful, and in the cities many understand English.
-Taiwanese people have a cultural reverence for nature, with sightseeing and nature in general as important recreational interests.
-Join us for a spring tour to this beautiful and seldom-visited island.
-You may wish to add some personal time for sightseeing before or after the tour.
+The Taiwanese people have a cultural reverence for nature, with sightseeing, hiking and nature in general as important recreational interests.
+The Daoist temples have to be seen to be believed, they are quite beautiful and impossibly exotic, while the cuisine is excellent with a wide choice of food available, though we mainly eat in local restaurants where our guide can select what he recommends subject to our dietary needs.
+Join us for a spring birding tour to this beautiful and seldom-visited island!

 Select the KEY INFO tab or click here for our itinerary plus space requests, status, fees, limits, and guides for any departure.